carlos-santiago-2017/InsideTheMachine/README.md

 Main Memory which in moder computers is always some type of random access memory (RAM), stores the data set on which the computer operates, and only a small portion of the data set at a time is moved to the registers for easy access from the ALLU.

 In fact, the ALU an the registers are internal parts of the microprocessor, but main memory is a complete separeta component of the computer system that is connected to the processor via the Memory Bus.
 Transfering data between main memory and the registers via the memory bus takes a significant amount of time.
 This, if there were no registers and the ALU had to read data directly from the main memory for each calculation, computers would run very slowly.
 However, because the register enable the computer to store data near the ALU, where it can be access nearly instantaneously, the computer's computational speed is decoupled somewhat from the speed of main memory.

+## Instructions are combined with data to produce results.

 ## The File-Clerk Model Revised and Expanded